CraigS119/Craigs-Plants-P1/README.md

 ## Features

-- A favicon was added to the website to give the website an easily identifable icon to distinguish on the tab bar.
+- A favicon was added to give the website an easily identifiable icon to distinguish it on the tab bar.

 ![favicon for the website](read-me/media/web-favicon.png)